lavanya-raheja/Learning-Front-End-Development/README.md

 # Learning-Front-End-Development
 This is a repository I've created to document my journey of learning front-end development using various resources.
-The code for each project i do will be saved here.
+Here, you may find the code for each learning assignment I do.